Christopher Plummer: Personal life

 Plummer was married three times.
-His first wife was actress Tammy Grimes, who he married in 1956.
-Their marriage lasted four years, and they had a daughter together, the actress Amanda Plummer.
+His first wife, whom he married in 1956, was actress Tammy Grimes.
+Their marriage lasted four years, and they had a daughter together, actress Amanda Plummer.

-He was next married to British entertainment journalist Patricia Lewis.
-Prior to their marriage they were involved in a major car crash outside Buckingham Palace after leaving The Establishment club in Soho (owned by comedian-actor Peter Cook).
-Plummer was uninjured, but Lewis was in a coma for several weeks; they married May 4, 1962 after her recovery and were divorced in 1967.
+He was next married to entertainment journalist Patricia Lewis.
+Prior to their marriage, they were involved in a major car crash outside Buckingham Palace after leaving The Establishment club in Soho (owned by comedian-actor Peter Cook).
+Plummer was uninjured, but Lewis was in a coma for several weeks.
+They married May 4, 1962, after her recovery and were divorced in 1967.

 Three years after his second divorce, Plummer married actress Elaine Taylor on October 2, 1970.
 They lived in Weston, Connecticut.
-Plummer had no children with either his second or his third wife.
+Plummer had no children with either his second or third wife.

 Plummer's memoir, In Spite of Myself, was published by Alfred A. Knopf in November 2008.
-He was a patron of Theatre Museum Canada.
-He was a member of The Players social club in New York City.
+He was a patron of Canada's Theatre Museum (formerly Theatre Museum Canada), and a member of The Players social club in New York City.

 Death and legacy

 Plummer died at his home in Weston, on February 5, 2021, at the age of 91.
 According to Taylor, he died two and a half weeks after a fall that resulted in a blow to the head.
 A statement released by the family announced that Plummer had died peacefully with Taylor by his side.

 Following the announcement of his death, his The Sound of Music co-star Julie Andrews paid tribute:

 The world has lost a consummate actor today and I have lost a cherished friend.
 I treasure the memories of our work together and all the humour and fun we shared through the years.

-A number of other actors also paid their tributes to Plummer online.
+Elijah Wood, Helen Mirren, Taylor Hackford, George Takei, Antonio Banderas, Joseph Gordon-Levitt, Chris Evans, Rian Johnson, Ana de Armas, William Shatner, Russell Crowe, John Cusack, Jamie Lee Curtis, Ridley Scott, Ted Danson, Daniel Dae Kim and many more also paid their tributes to Plummer online.

 Lou Pitt, Plummer's manager of 46 years, said in a statement:

 Chris was an extraordinary man who deeply loved and respected his profession with great old fashion manners, self-deprecating humor and the music of words.
 He was a national treasure who deeply relished his Canadian roots.
 Through his art and humanity, he touched all of our hearts and his legendary life will endure for all generations to come.
 He will forever be with us.

 A postage stamp paying tribute to Christopher Plummer was released by Canada Post on October 13, 2021.